Oregon Iron Company: Oregon Iron and Steel Company

 In 1882, the company was reincorporated as the Oregon Iron and Steel Company with Reed as its president and William M. Ladd, son of Oregon Iron Company founder William S. Ladd, as its vice president.
 With the elder Ladd, Villard, and Darius Ogden Mills also providing financing, the company built a new smelter north of the original furnace with five times its capacity, 50 ST. The new iron works opened in 1888, and production boomed.
 The company employed 300 men and Oswego's population soared, as hotels, churches, saloons, and an opera house were built to support the town.
 A railroad line to Portland was completed in 1886, making Oswego more accessible.

 The company reached its peak production in 1890, smelting 12305 ST of iron.
 However, half the company's resources were dedicated to making charcoal from wood.
 The availability of cheaper imported coke-fired iron, the overall reduction in demand for iron as railroad expansion slowed, and the economic effects of the Panic of 1893, all combined to hasten the final closure of the furnace in 1894.
 The company continued to operate a pipe foundry on the site of the new furnace until 1928.

+The Willamette Meteorite was discovered on Oregon Iron & Steel property.
+An attempt was made to steal it.

+In 1917, the Pacific Coast Steel Company bought the furnace as a precautionary measure to insure a supply of pig iron during a present scarcity.